 Path A3-A1 PNALM

-Vertical drop 1050 m
+Vertical drop 1000 m

-Average time 5 h
+Average time 4 h

-In the most hidden corner of this land still survives an ancient beech forests, as in Coppo del Morto and Bosco dello Schiappito, where the patriarchs reach 500 years of life.
+In the most hidden corner of this land still survives an ancient beech forests, as in Coppo del Morto and Codone, where the patriarchs reach 500 years of life.
 These trees have been born before the end of the Middle Age and before the “discovery” of Americas by Columbus.
 Therefore, these are not only the oldest beech trees known in Europe but also the oldest broad-leaf trees of the Northern hemisphere!
 Such an amazing discovery has brought the magnificent Apennine beech forests to the attention of the international scientific community and also triggered their nomination process as “UNESCO World Heritage Site”.
 In these primeval forests, the concentration of species is impressive.

 Apennine Wolf Canis lupus italicus (Linnaeus, 1758)